Harmonic currents and voltages can harmonic currents and voltages can have various strengths.

 These are all good reasons for harmonic analysis.
 You can also do it to meet regulations and check the system’s performance.

 What Are the Goals of a Harmonic Study?

 Your goal might depend on the industry.
 However, the common tasks include:

 - Meeting the Standard 519 of The Institute of Electrical and Electronics Engineers.
 It’s a document that refers to harmonic control in electric systems.

 - Check how the harmonic distortion affects the system.

-- If you plan to add non-linear loads as a part of expanding the system.
+- Suppose you plan to add non-linear loads to expand the system.
 The harmonic analysis can help to learn how to improve the setup to suit the new needs.

-- If you notice problems that harmonics can cause.
+- Suppose you notice problems that harmonics can cause.
 Those could include overhearing, devices not working well, etc.

-- That’s a part of planning an entirely new power setup.
+- That’s part of planning an entirely new power setup.

 What Do You Get with a Harmonic Study?